JianxinLin28/Attendify/README.md

 # Welcome to the Attendify Mobile front-end development
 **Please treat this branch like a main branch.
-If you want to contribute, create a sub-branch to this branch and add things to there!**
+If you want to contribute, create a new branch and make its source to this branch!**

 Developer: Jianxin Lin & Aadi Deshmukh